HDFGroup/h5serv/docs/Installation/ServerSetup.rst

 In the same shell, run: ``source activate h5serv``

+Download the hdf5-json project: ``git clone https://github.com/HDFGroup/hdf5-json.git`` .
-Run: ``git clone --recursive https://github.com/HDFGroup/h5serv.git`` to download the h5serv source tree.
-Alternatively, in a browser go to: https://github.com/HDFGroup/h5serv and click the "Download ZIP" button (right side of page).
+Alternatively, in a browser go to: https://github.com/HDFGroup/hdf5-json and click the "Download ZIP" button (right side of page).
 Download the zip file and extract to the destination directory of your choice.

-Next, cd to the folder you extracted the source files to.
+Next, cd to the hdf5-json folder and run: ``python setup.py install``.

+Download the h5serv project: ``git clone https://github.com/HDFGroup/h5serv.git`` .
+Alternatively, download the source zip as described above.

+Next, cd to the h5serv folder.

 From here cd to "server" (or "h5serv-master/server" if you extracted from ZIP file).